Written by: Genevieve R. Moore PhD

 CBD vs Painful Nerves

-Some women suffer from deep-infiltrating endometriosis — a more painful form of endometriosis that embeds deeper into abdominal tissue.
+Some patients suffer from deep-infiltrating endometriosis — a more painful form of endometriosis that embeds deeper into abdominal tissue.
 One reason these lesions might be more painful is that they contain a much higher density of nerves than other lesions.

 Endocannabinoids regulate nerve growth, and their receptors (CB1) are expressed on the nerves that innervate endometriotic lesions.
 Molecules like CBD interfere with innervation by preventing activation of this receptor.
 However, this might suggest that using THC without the counterbalancing effects of CBD could result in a long-term increase in endometriosis innervation.